raffaelevacca/Open-social-network-surveys/README.md

 # Open social network surveys
- List of social network surveys with links to questionnaires and codebooks, and software tools for social network data collection.
+ List of (1) published social network surveys with links to questionnaires and codebooks, and (2) software programs for social network data collection.
+This is a work in progress, please [contact me](www.raffaelevacca.com) or add an [issue](https://github.com/raffaelevacca/Open-social-network-surveys/issues) for any feedback or suggestions of more surveys and software.

 # Personal/egocentric network surveys
 * UC Berkeley Social Networks Study (UCNets)